|Credit Building Rating:

 Features: Free FICO score, $0 liability, SSN alerts, credit report alerts, emergency card services, no late fee on first payment, no foreign transaction fee, paying late won’t raise your APR, no overlimit fee

-If you are a consumer on the low end of the credit spectrum, you may be sweating over the choice of plunking down a large deposit for a secured card or paying a small ongoing fee for an unsecured card.
-In the case of the Discover it Secured card, the large upfront cost is well worth it in the long run.
-Not only can you earn a profit off the card through its cash back rewards program, but you can get your security deposit back in as little as eight months through responsible credit use, putting you heads above the alternatives for building credit.
+If you’re on the low end of the credit spectrum, you may be sweating over the choice of plunking down a large deposit for a secured card or paying a small ongoing fee for an unsecured card.
+In the case of the Discover it® Secured Credit Card, the large upfront cost is well worth it in the long run.
+Not only can you earn a profit off the card through its Cashback Match program, but you can be automatically considered for an unsecured credit line and get your security deposit back in as little as seven months through responsible credit use, putting you heads above the alternatives for building credit.

 Smaller than average deposit

-The Discover it Secured card allows you to establish your credit line with a slightly smaller than average deposit.
-While many secured cards require at least $300 up front, the Discover it Secured card lets you start an account with as little as $200.
+The Discover it® Secured Credit Card allows you to establish your credit line with a slightly smaller than average deposit.
+While many secured cards require at least $300 up front, the Discover it® Secured Credit Card lets you start an account with at least $200.
+You can even establish your credit line by using your tax return for the refundable security deposit (bank information is required when submitting your deposit).

 Initial credit limit up to $2,500

-The Discover it Secured card also starts you off with a decently sized credit line – if you can foot the deposit.
+The Discover it® Secured Credit Card also starts you off with a decently sized credit line – if you can foot the deposit.
 The card allows you to choose a credit limit as high as $2,500 – a fairly high limit for a secured card – but you are required to secure the entirety of that credit line with a deposit.

 Full throttle cash back rewards

-The Discover it Secured card isn’t the only card in the credit-building realm with cash back rewards, but, unlike most competitors, the Discover it card’s cash back program isn’t a subpar version of the rewards that it offers to cardholders with more desirable credit scores.
+The Discover it® Secured Credit Card isn’t the only card in the credit-building realm with cash back rewards, but, unlike most competitors, the Discover it® Secured Credit Card’s cash back program isn’t a subpar version of the rewards that it offers to cardholders with more desirable credit scores.

 Pays you back in the first year

-While many cards for building credit charge an annual fee (or even multiple fees!) the Discover it Secured card doesn’t charge an annual fee, and does an even better turn: With the card’s valuable cash back rewards program, you can actually earn money back each year by using the card.
+While many cards for building credit charge an annual fee (or even multiple fees!) the Discover it® Secured Credit Card doesn’t charge an annual fee, and does an even better turn: With the card’s valuable cash back rewards program, you can actually earn money back each year by using the card.

 We estimate that a cardholder who spends an average amount in each of the card’s categories and around $3,600 on the card each year can earn around $62 per year on the card over three years.
-In other words, the Discover it Secured card is far more rewarding than most of its competitors.
+In other words, the Discover it® Secured Credit Card is far more rewarding than most of its competitors.

-Unfortunately, the APR on the Discover it Secured card is extremely high – even for a credit-building card.
-All cardholders, regardless of their credit score, are assigned a 22.99 percent variable APR.
+Unfortunately, the APR on the Discover it® Secured Credit Card is extremely high – even for a credit-building card.
+All cardholders, regardless of their credit score, are assigned a 28.24% Variable APR.
 You need to make certain before you apply for the card that you have a plan in place to pay off your balance each month, since carrying a balance from month to month can be costly.

 Easier on some of the other fees and penalties

-On the bright side, the Discover it Secured card offers more forgiving terms for inexperienced credit card holders.
-For one, it offers an introductory APR of 10.99 percent on balance transfers for the first six months for transfers that post during the introductory period (regular variable APR of 22.99 percent thereafter).
+On the bright side, the Discover it® Secured Credit Card offers more forgiving terms for inexperienced credit card holders.
+For one, it offers an introductory APR of 10.99 percent on balance transfers for the first six months for transfers that post during the introductory period (regular 28.24% Variable APR thereafter).
 Also, the card doesn’t charge a penalty APR and guarantees not to raise your APR if you skip a payment.

-The Discover it Secured card offers the standard array of Discover card benefits.
+The Discover it® Secured Credit Card offers the standard array of Discover card benefits.
 Unfortunately, the card is lacking some valuable purchase and travel protections that you can find on competitors such as the Capital One Platinum Credit Card, but it aims to make up for those with some unique security protections, including free Social Security number and credit report alerts.
 Here’s a summary of the key benefits:

 - Free FICO score – Get a monthly scorecard of your credit, including your current FICO credit score.